 - 'Left column navigation' in the left column of the default 3-column page layout.
 It can display any number of structural menu levels.

-A single menu you create can be assigned to both locations, or you can define two separate menus, and assign each one to a different theme location:
+If you have an abundance of information, define two separate menus, and assign each one to a different theme location.

 Content of the right column